netdata/netdata/collectors/plugins.d/README.md

 #### FUNCTION

-> FUNCTION [GLOBAL] "name and parameters of the function" timeout "help string for users"
+> FUNCTION [GLOBAL] "name and parameters of the function" timeout "help string for users" "tags"

+Tags currently recognized are either `top` or `logs` (or both, space separated).

 A function can be used by users to ask for more information from the collector.
 Netdata maintains a registry of functions in 2 levels: